 Death’s Door Gin

 Throughout the 1950s Washington Island was once known for its potato farming.
 The island’s spuds were famous around the world for quality and flavour.
 However, in the early 1970s, vertical integration in the potato industry left Washington Island without contracts to grow its crops.
-With no customers to cater to, island farmers stopped planting and instead switched to other jobs that were more tourism-based, or in more extreme cases, moved off the island altogether in pursuit of a livelihood.
+As the story so often goes, with no customers to cater to, island farmers stopped planting and instead switched to other jobs that were more tourism-based, or in more extreme cases, moved off the island altogether in pursuit of a livelihood.

-Death’s Door Spirits and Capital Brewery have supported the local farmers efforts to expand the acreage of hard red winter wheat from five to 1,200.
-They also helped them to obtain the organic certification that was achieved for all of the crops in 2010.
-This is good going and a testament to the effort made by all involved to live up to the term craft distilling.
+Since their creation, both Death’s Door Spirits and the nearby Capital Brewery have supported the local farmers efforts to expand the acreage of hard red winter wheat from five to 1,200.
+They also helped them to obtain the organic certification that was achieved for all of the crops in 2010 and they have stayed true to these roots by continuously looking for other ways to work with local agriculture.

-The name Death’s Door was taken from the body of water between Door County peninsula and Washington Island.
+The name Death’s Door, incidentally, was taken from the body of water between Door County peninsula and Washington Island.
 Potowatami and Winnebego tribesmen originally named the waterway, while the French called it Port de Morts (the port of the dead) when trading in the area to ward off other traders.

-Death’s Door Gin has a surprisingly simple botanical mix of organic juniper berries, coriander and fennel.
-Using juniper berries that grow wild on Washington Island along with coriander and fennel sourced from within the state, Death’s Door Spirits is a great example of how much can be done with so little.
+If you thought there was a raw honesty to the gin’s story, the real tour de force is that Death’s Door Gin has a surprisingly simple botanical mix of organic juniper berries, coriander seed and fennel.
+Using juniper berries that grow wild on Washington Island along with coriander and fennel sourced from within the state, Death’s Door Spirits is a great example of how much can be done with so little and perhaps more importantly, that confining your self to just a few choice ingredients and mastering them can unlock a sum that is much greater than its parts.

 Death’s Door Gin to taste…

-Locality is of huge importance here.
-By using local ingredients exclusively, the team are showcasing their support, but since 2015 they’ve been putting their money where their mouthes are as well.
+Locality and trust is of huge importance to the brand, that’s obvious to see here.
+By using local ingredients exclusively, the team are showcasing their support, but since 2015 they’ve been putting their money where their mouths are as well.
 Well, actually, they’ve been doing that since the beginning, having pledged back in 2005 that one percent of their top line revenue would be donated to initiatives that keep the Great Lakes of the United States clean.
 In 2015, though, they signed on another line, joining the 1% for the Planet initiative; a global network of businesses that conspires to make the planet healthier.

-All American hero saviour story aside for a second, this is a gin worth seeking out on taste alone.
+Death’s Door has been a journey of following an idea and continuously pushing it to the next level.
+Something that started as a farming project has become a global brand that has kept social corporate responsibility at its core.
+American hero saviour story aside for a second, this is a gin worth seeking out on taste alone.
 It’s defiant and distinct, a feat that many gins fail to achieve.
-The fact that its focus lies on craft and locally sourced produce makes it a spirit with soul and adds authenticity.
+The fact that its focus lies on craft and locally sourced produce makes it a spirit with soul and adds authenticity, having proven time and again that they walk the walk and have the courage to back their moral convictions.

 It’s widely distributed in the UK, so you won’t be too pushed to get hold of it.
 And you should, trust us.
 It’s brilliant!